Start9Labs/documentation/site/source/guides/service-guides/lightning/fully-noded-lnd.rst

 ===========
 Fully Noded
 ===========
-Sovereign, secure, powerful, and easy-to-use wallet that utilizes your own CLN node as a backend.
+Sovereign, secure, powerful, and easy-to-use wallet that utilizes your own LND node as a backend.

 Available For: